solita/solita.github.com/_posts/2017-04-13-the-everchanging-software-process.md

 I started to work on the Harja project almost 3 years ago.
 The project itself is a large web based open-source service ordered by the Finnish Transport Agency meant for planning and monitoring road, waterway and railway maintenance and care.
 At first we assumed a pretty much "classic" scrum model as our very basic outline.
 This was pretty much because most of us we're quire familiar with it and had positive experience in previous projects.
 Pretty soon we started to notice things here and there that didn't make sense and were starting to feel as a pain, such as over booked sprints, badly defined tasks, review sessions that didn't really give much value.

-From the very beginning we've thouhgt our processes and ways of working as "snapshot in time", which serves the current needs of the team, project, service and customer.
+From the very beginning we've thought our processes and ways of working as "snapshot in time", which serves the current needs of the team, project, service and customer.
 Obviously all of these are volatile by nature and therefore we found that we needed to have a mechanism to meet these changes time and a time again.

 For us, one of the key solutions came from regularly held agile retrospectives.
 Not that this would be any kind of a revolutionary method, but the idea behind it gave us a chance to iteratively monitor and change our way of working.
 From very early days of our project, we've followed the following mantra:
 1. Reflect on the past period of time: Observer what doesn't work and needs to be changed and what does and has to be protected and nurtured.